microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

     Finishing 0-7377:2016-12-16 13:19:55
     ```

     The first line indicates when the job was started (when **controller.py** was executed).
-The succeeding lines indicate when each "slice" of the job was started and completed.
+The succeeding lines indicate when each *slice* of the job was started and completed.
 In this case, because you passed 1 as a command-line parameter to **controller.py**, there is one Starting/Finishing pair.

     Download **log.txt** repeatedly until it contains three lines of output similar to the ones above.